mhornbacher/libshare-rails/README.md

 ### Note

-For github login support you will need GITHUB-KEY and GITHUB-SECRET set in your enviroment variables.
+For github login support you will need `GITHUB_KEY` and `GITHUB_SECRET` set in your enviroment variables.

 ## Contributing